What is the Weather Like in Wallis and Futuna in March?

 3. Because it’s the wet season, there are a few more mosquitoes.
 Make sure you pack insect repellent.

-4. Take advantage of lagoon and coastal waters for swimming and snorkelling, which are great ways to cool off.
+4. Take advantage of Wallis' lagoon and Futuna's coastal waters for swimming and snorkelling, which are great ways to cool off.
+Find safe spots to swim, especially for Futuna, in the 10 Best Swimming Spots in Wallis & Futuna.

-5. Most accommodations provide air conditioning or good natural ventilation, helping to ensure comfortable nights despite the humidity.
+5. Most accommodations provide air conditioning, helping to ensure comfortable nights despite the humidity.

 Typical Temperatures in March